 There are many aspects to this leadership issue.
-Clearly paying particular attention to those whom we choose as leaders in all important - political, religious and cultural - as they will greatly influence the character of the people under them for years to come.
+The Australian Prayer Network review commented as follows: "We must pay particular attention to those whom we choose as leaders in all areas of our existence - political, religious and cultural - as they will greatly influence the character of the people for years to come."

-Church life is particularly importance for leadership, for if we are to have leaders we trust in a crisis, then we need to be assured they have both thorough theological training and evidence of theological reflection.
+M V Tronson commented further, "Taking Church life as an example of the importance of leadership, if we are to have leaders we trust in a crisis then we need to be assured they have both thorough theological training and evidence of theological reflection."

-I've attended many different styles of church service, and heard a great variety of sermons and absorbed the atmosphere of a range of different congregations over my 37 years in Christian ministry.
-I've heard too often about goodness, kindness and tolerance; this is a positive aspect of Christianity.
-However, only in the more traditional Reformed churches, have I heard an uncompromising message on Jesus' teachings and the Apostle Paul's theological outworking of that teaching.
+He comments that he too often hears about goodness, kindness and tolerance; this is a positive aspect of Christianity.
+However, only in the more traditional Reformed churches, has he heard an uncompromising message on Jesus' teachings and the Apostle Paul's theological outworking of that teaching.

 However, as some courageous people in our society keep bringing these instances of abuse to light and they continue to reverberate around the Christian world, then the weak theological responses of leaders to such issues ensure they keep digging a deeper and deeper hole for themselves.

-Yet, despite the poor examples, yet I see the local church and its subsidiaries (house churches, community ministries, Missions ….) with all its faults and failings, as the only meaningful means whereby Christian people 'can' minister together effectively.
+Yet, despite some poor examples, Mark Tronson sees the local church and its subsidiaries (house churches, community ministries, Missions ….), with all its faults and failings, as the only meaningful means whereby Christian people 'can' minister together effectively.

 The local church is the Bride of Christ, the local church is radiant and beautiful in the Lord's sight, and its people must be for ever vigilant to protect and instruct against a leadership that fails the test of Biblical theological discipline and bad behaviour.